romanpauk/dingo/docs/architecture/registration-and-resolution.md

 from a validated compile-time binding source instead of mutable runtime binding state.

+Introspection stays outside the binding and lookup algorithms.
+Registration visitation projects the existing static storage slots and runtime lookup rows as borrowed `registration_view` values, so it does not maintain a second registration catalog.
+Opt-in dependency observation emits a format-neutral `dependency_view` whenever construction requests a dependency.
+Observers are scoped thread-local attachments keyed by the root runtime, which keeps the normal container, binding, and context object sizes unchanged.
+Instrumentation is selected at compile time by the container traits, leaving the default resolution path unchanged.

 ## Registration Child Bindings

 `register_type<...>()` can carry local `bindings<...>` that configure the static